 - Address Change Service (ACS) An automated process that provides change-of-address information to participating mailers who maintain computerized mailing lists.
-The information is captured in the Computerized Forwarding System II units and sent to mailers electronically to eliminate manual input of change information into their mailing systems.
-(See also change-of-address order, forward, and National Change of Address System.) - address correction service An ancillary service that provides a mailer with the forwarding address of the addressee (if the addressee filed a change-of-address order with the USPS) or the reason for nondelivery.
-It is available alone or in combination with forwarding and return service.
-(See also forward and undeliverable as addressed.) - addressee The person or organization to whom a mailpiece is addressed as shown in the delivery address. - Address Element Correction A USPS process that revises incomplete or incorrect computerized address files and then attaches ZIP+4 and carrier route codes.
-The process uses computer matching of records that cannot be coded with software certified by the Coding Accuracy Support System (CASS). - Address Information System products USPS addressing products and services used to obtain the correct USPS ZIP Code, ZIP+4, or carrier route number for mailing list addresses.
+The information is captured in the Computerized Forwarding System (CFS) units and sent to mailers on electronic media, which reduces the volume of manual change-of-address notices. - address correction service A system of ancillary service endorsements that allows mailers to obtain the addressee's new (forwarding) address or the reason for nondelivery. - addressee The person or organization to whom a mailpiece is addressed as shown in the delivery address. - Address Element Correction (AEC)- A process that identifies and revises incomplete or incorrect computerized address files and then attaches ZIP+4 and carrier route codes.
+It involves computer matching address records that cannot be coded using CASS-certified address matching software. - Address Information System products USPS addressing products and services used to obtain the correct USPS ZIP Code, ZIP+4, or carrier route number for mailing list addresses.
 These include computerized products such as the City State File, Five-Digit ZIP Code File, Line-of-Travel (LOT) information, Z4CHANGE File, ZIPMOVE File, Carrier Route Information System, and ZIP+4 tapes.
 They also include printed ZIP Code and ZIP+4 directories and microfiche products.
-(See also Address Management.)
+(Also see Address Management.)